cagatay-usta/flight-search-application/README.md

 # Flight Search Application

 ## Introduction
-Flight Search is a front-end project built with React, Tailwind and Vite.
+Flight Search is a front-end project built with TypeScript, React, Tailwind and Vite.
 Its main aim is to give users the power to search for flights based on a range of criteria and view the resulting flight options.

 [Check out live demo by clicking here.](https://cagatay-usta.github.io/flight-search-application/)